ubertidavide/fastbots/README.md

 ### File Download Wait (Functions)
 This library has the bot.wait_downloaded_file_path(file_extension, new_name_file=None) method that could be used after a button download click to wait and get the path of the downloaded file.
 It will also give the ability to rename the file.
 The extension is used to check that the downloaded file is correct and not corrupted.
+It's the default behaviour, all downloaded file need to be waited to be moved to download folder, to change this, disable strict download wait in the config, see the next section.

 ### Download Folder and other Folders (Optional)
 ```ini